 - Xeroderma pigmentosum: This syndrome makes people extra sensitive to UV rays from sunlight.
 Anyone with this syndrome will also have a greatly increased risk of developing skin cancer.

 Although lentigines are usually harmless, they’re worth getting checked out by a dermatologist to make sure you don’t have skin cancer.

-During this test, the doctor will numb the affected area of skin and then remove a small piece of the spot.
+During this test, your doctor will numb the affected area of the skin and then remove a small piece of the spot.
 The tissue will go to a lab to be checked for cancer and other skin conditions.